wan-lab-vanderbilt/subtomo-tutorials/docs/hiv/recon.md

     This is typically the single longest computation step in the workflow.
     We suggest starting this job to ensure that it is running, but precompued tomograms are provided.
-    For now, you can copy the precomputed 8x and 4x binned tomogram to your working directory.
+    For now, you can create symbolic links to the precomputed 8x and 4x binned tomogram in your working directory.

-        !rsync -a /data/EMPIAR-10184/precomputed/novactf_bin8 .
+        !ln -s /data/EMPIAR-10184/precomputed/novactf_bin8 .
-        !rsync -a /data/EMPIAR-10184/precomputed/novactf_bin4 .
+        !ln -s /data/EMPIAR-10184/precomputed/novactf_bin4 .

     >NOTE: Make sure to leave off the last `/` to copy the directory and its contents.